Bounded common fundamental domains for two lattices: Bounded common fundamental domains in the general case

 \

 In general the ratios in \eqref{ratios} are not necessarily 1.
 Take now $L_2'$ and $M_2'$ to be super-lattices of $L_2$ and $M_2$ in $\trn$ such that

 It follows from \eqref{ratios} that

-Since, because of \eqref{dense-sum}, $L_2'$ and $M_2'$ also have a dense sum in $\trn$ it follows from the case $m=0$ in this proof that there is a bounded common tile $E'$ of $L_2'$ and $M_2'$ in $\trn$. $E'$ is a finite union of polytopes.
+Since, because of \eqref{dense-sum}, $L_2'$ and $M_2'$ also have a dense sum in $\trn$ it follows from the case $m=0$ in this proof that there is a bounded common tile $E'$ of $L_2'$ and $M_2'$ in $\trn$.
 We have

 Let the finite sets $J_2\subseteq L_2'$ and $K_2\subseteq M_2'$ be such that

 are both tilings, so that it follows from \eqref{indices-new} that $\Abs{J_2} = \det M_1$ and $\Abs{K_2} = \det L_1$.

 Since $L_1 + M_1 + \trn = \ztrn$ from \eqref{l1m1} we can find finite sets $J_1 \subseteq L_1$ of size $\Abs{J_1} = \det M_1$ and $K_1 \subseteq M_1$ of size $\Abs{K_1} = \det L_1$ (these sizes follow from \eqref{indices}) such that